SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 `Note: Rules are loaded lazily so a specific rule file for example the  order.oss (order.ts) is loaded after you really push Order object to a stack`

-**Even there is a activity in progress where we try to finish a parser in TS** (there is a branch called compier) , but it does not go as fast as I would like to.
+**Even there is a activity in progress where we try to finish a parser in TS** (there is a branch called compiler) , but it does not go as fast as I would like to.
 Maybe we will drop OSS completely and we will try to replace it somehow with TS support to define system level as well as user level rules.